anadomuta/challenge-code-quiz/README.md

 In addition, the following resources were used:

 1. Content of bootcamp: exercises on timers and event listeners
-2. Tutoring session to hide a section and display another section, logic to get the clicked answer
+2. Tutoring session to hide a section and display another section, logic to get the clicked answer and store score in local storage
 3. YouTube Tutorial: [JavaScript DOM Manipulation – Full Course for Beginners](https://www.youtube.com/watch?v=5fb2aPlgoys)
 4. Blog article: [How to structure your JavaScript code into different files?](https://medium.com/@somaia_khalil/how-to-structure-your-javascript-code-into-different-files-21034102c7f3)
 5. Markdown badges from [ileriayo](https://github.com/Ileriayo/markdown-badges?tab=readme-ov-file#markdown-badges)